sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 This class is odd in that it isn't a single move destination, it also carries the sources of the moves, and it is parameterised by an element type that itself doesn't expose any location in its abstract form.
 It is only because `CodeMotionAnalysisExtension.merge` works in terms of sections that the location information is modelled.
-This works perfectly well, the logic only needs to be able to identify a destination, it doesn't need any location when migrating changes or insertions.
+This works perfectly well; the logic only needs to be able to identify a destination, it doesn't need any location when migrating changes or insertions.

 Nevertheless, the report shown to the user when running Kinetic Merge will refer to sections, and these do display